BY-LAWS OF THE INTERNATIONAL ASSOCIATION OF OFFICIAL HUMAN RIGHTS AGENCIES

 Persons who are selected by the Board of Directors, who meet the Board’s requirements for this position, may serve on the Honorary Board of Advisors.
 Such individuals shall serve to advise the Board and Association and shall have certain duties, responsibilities and privileges, as prescribed by the Board.

 Section 2.3 ADMISSION TO MEMBERSHIP

-An agency eligible for membership in the Association shall submit written application for membership to the president of the Association at least forty-five (45) days prior to the Association's next annual meeting.
-Upon receipt of a completed, timely filed application for membership, the president shall submit such application to the Credentials and Elections Committee for its consideration and approval, provided such application shall comply with the requirements for membership as set forth in these By-Laws.
-Unless rejected by a majority vote of members present and voting (exclusive of such applicant) at the annual meeting, approval of an applicant's application for membership by the Credentials and Elections Committee shall be final.
+An agency eligible for membership in the Association shall submit written application for membership to the President of the Association at least thirty (30) days prior to the Association's next annual meeting.
+Upon receipt of a completed, timely filed application for membership, the President shall submit such application to the Board of Directors for its consideration and approval at the next meeting.

 Section 2.4 SUSPENSION OR TERMINATION OF MEMBERSHIP

 (A) Any member of the Association may terminate its membership at any time by written notice to the President.